EmilDimanchev/EmilDim.github.io/_pages/phd.md

 ---
 permalink: /phd/
 ---
-My PhD focuses on the impact of investment risk on power system investments, its consequences for climate policy objectives, and its implications for public policy.
+My PhD focuses on the impact of investment risk on power system investments, its consequences for societal climate goals, and its implications for public policy.
 I explore these topics by developing stochastic optimization and equilibrium operations research models.

 My main [project](https://ceepr.mit.edu/workingpaper/consequences-of-the-missing-risk-market-problem-for-power-system-emissions/) explores how power system decarbonization is impacted by investor risk aversion and the incompleteness of risk markets.
-In ongoing work, I am investigating the implications for climate policy.
+Following on this work, I am investigating the implications of the missing market problem for climate policy.

 In another [work](https://www.sciencedirect.com/science/article/pii/S0301421523002884), I and co-authors investigated how policy can accelerate investment in EV charging stations by accounting for the risks faced by private-sector investors using real options modeling.